-The Fund seeks to provide income with an element of capital growth over the long term (10+ years).
+The Fund seeks to achieve capital growth and income over the long term (being a 5 year period).

 Benchmark

 As ACD, TFSL is required to explain in a fund's scheme documentation why a benchmark is being used or alternatively, explain how investors should assess performance of a fund in the absence of a benchmark.